gomeo04/dfeytthgthreee/README.md

 "I was rusty, I didn't have my feels," Woods told the Golf Channel.

-"I kind of hung through there, and I did not finish off my round when I needed to.
-Consequently, it kind of went sideways at the end."

 Americans Brian Harman and Tony Finau are tied for the lead on five under in the limited-field event, with England's Matt Fitzpatrick three shots behind.